learn-co-curriculum/python-advanced-dictionaries-dictionaryball/README.md

-# Hashketball
+# Dictionaryball

 ## Objectives

-1. Practice building nested hashes.
+1. Practice building nested dictionaries
-2. Practice iterating over nested hashes.
+2. Practice iterating over nested dictionaries and lists

 ## Instructions

 Great news!
 You're going to an NBA game.
 The only catch is that you've been volunteered to keep stats at the game.
 Fork and clone this lab and run the test suite to get started.
-You'll be coding your solution in `hashketball.rb`.
+You'll be coding your solution in `dictionaryball.py`.

-### Part 1: Building the Hash
+### Part 1: Building the Dictionary

-The first method you will define is called `game_hash`.
-This method contains and returns a hash nested in the following manner:
+The first step is to build the dictionary itself!
+We will need to assign the dictionary to a variable, let's call it `game_dict`.
+This nested dictionary should be constructed in the following manner:

-* The top level of the hash has two keys: `:home`, for the home team, and `:away`, for the away team.
+* The top level of the dictionary has two keys: `:home`, for the home team, and `:away`, for the away team.
-* The values of the `:home` and `:away` keys are hashes.
-These hashes have the following keys:
+* The values of the `:home` and `:away` keys are dictionaries.
+These dictionaries have the following keys:
   * `:team_name`
   * `:colors`
   * `:players`